 In the shade of a quiet taverna, eight people sit writing.
 Crickets chirp on the fragrant hillside.
 A glistening kebab rotates; as fat hisses in the embers, mouthwatering aromas tickle our tastebuds.
 A fishing boat nudges across the bay, ripples gurgling in its wake.
 My pen scrapes across the page.

 The village of Loutro has no roads or vehicles.

-The “Poetry and Writing” courses organised by espirita.org.uk in the tiny Cretan village of Loutro are a unique way to focus for one, two or three weeks on a writing area of your choice in a sparkling Greek resort.
-The courses are organised by Stewart Wills, the delightfully unclassifiable spirit being behind espirita – slogan: “A not-for-profit travel service for the cultural traveller”.
-Other espirita offerings include Taiko Drumming in Japan, The Oriental Garden in China, and Aromazzata in Italy: “Aromazzata, a play on the Italian word for flavoured, offers a moment to indulge ‘the theatre of beauty’, to reflect upon the wonders of the human creation, to appreciate that life is a wonderful gift, to be savoured to the full.”
+The “Poetry and Writing” courses organised by espirita.org.uk in the tiny Cretan village of Loutro are a unique way to focus for one, two or three weeks on your story ideas and writing techniques in a sparkling Greek resort.
+Stewart Wills is the delightfully unclassifiable spirit being behind espirita – slogan: “A not-for-profit travel service for the cultural traveller”.
+Other espirita offerings include Taiko Drumming in Japan, The Oriental Garden in China, and Aromazzata in Italy.
+Tempting stuff.

 I attended the “One Short Story” course on Loutro in summer 2019, tutored by Christopher Wakling, author of seven fine novels and lead fiction tutor at Curtis Brown Creative.
 I’d been on an Arvon writing course led by Chris before, and enjoyed the experience (links in bold italics are to other posts on this site).
-“One Short Story” was excellent: I found the mixture of tuition, writing time and beautiful surroundings conducive to creativity and managed to write a new, 8,500 word Hotel Story within the week.
+“One Short Story” was excellent: I found the mixture of tuition, writing prompts, tips, writing time and beautiful surroundings conducive to creativity and managed to write a new, 8,500 word Hotel Story within the week.

 Writing my new Hotel Story “Total Control” in Loutro